GoodArticles.ORG

 How To Lose Weight Fast - Just Got Easier - Weight Loss

-- Some Surprising Food Calories Information.
+- Food Calories Examples.

 Now compare a raw fruit with a prepared fruit.
 Are you ready?
 There are only 60 calories in a raw sliced apple.
 That is not much at all.
 Well what about apple pie, just one slice?
 Would you believe 400 calories.
 You had better believe it.